wagtail/rfcs/text/090-sustainability-roadmap.md

 ## Possible improvements

-### Measure the carbon footprint of Wagtail
+### 🔍 Measure the carbon footprint of Wagtail

 **Ideal outcome**: A community-wide understanding of how Wagtail websites and community efforts contribute to climate change.
 Methodologies we can confidently use to assess the impact of future work.

-Here are specific improvements within this area:
+Here are possible improvements within this area:

 - Create a methodology to measure the carbon footprint of Wagtail websites
 - Measure the carbon footprint of building Wagtail: